 Matariki literally means the ‘eyes of god’ (mata ariki) or ‘little eyes’ (mata riki).
 According to myth, when Ranginui, the sky father, and Papatūānuku, the earth mother, were separated by their children, the god of the winds, Tāwhirimātea, became so angry that he tore out his eyes and threw them into the heavens.

-Many local children have made Tawhirimatea’s Eyes and these are being displayed in shops throughout the city centre (this flyer lists the stores dispalying the Matariki Eyes).
+Many local children have made Tawhirimatea’s Eyes and these are being displayed in shops throughout the city centre.
 Make sure you see some of the wonderful art work!

 - Learn more about Matariki by visiting this section of the Ministry for Culture and Heritage website.